 The completion of a risk assessment before use and care plan documentation should be carried out by someone with the appropriate competence (training and skills).
 This is to ensure a validated decision as to the equipment and techniques required for each individual.
 It is equally essential that the carer is familiar with the manufacturer’s instructions, application and associated limitations of the equipment.
 Additionally, LOLER checks, care plans and risk assessments must be continually conducted and reviewed with any changes in the person’s condition or abilities being made known.

-The person conducting the risk management plan must ensure all information is documented accurately and in sufficient detail so that handlers can use equipment safely and effectively.
-This includes but is not limited to, specifying the appropriate hoist, selecting the type, and size of sling, configurations of loops, use of supportive accessories and the number of handlers needed to carry out the task safely.
+The person conducting the risk management plan must ensure all information is documented accurately.
+Especially in sufficient detail so that handlers can use equipment safely and effectively.
+This includes but is not limited to, specifying the appropriate hoist, selecting the type, and size of the sling, configurations of loops, use of supportive accessories and the number of handlers needed to carry out the task safely.

 It is sometimes helpful to include a photograph as part of the risk assessment documentation for additional context.
 Furthermore, the risk management plan must be clearly communicated to all handlers and made readily accessible for reference.

 A very careful individual patient assessment must be made before using toileting slings and correct sizing is essential.
-The person that is lifted must have good tone and sitting balance with a FIM score of 2 or 3.
-Also, the individual should be able to cooperate and understand instructions, such as keeping arms on the outside of the sling.
+The person that is lifted must have a good tone and sitting balance with an FIM score of 2 or 3.
+Also, the individual should be able to cooperate and understand instructions.
+Such as keeping arms on the outside of the sling.
 If the patient does not meet the above criteria, then they are likely to be unsuitable for this type of sling and alternative options should be considered.